3. 1. Developing in a team

 Distributed development approach

 In this approach, all developers have a local copy of the code, which is synchronized via source control and their own copy of the database.
 Database changes are synchronized via continuous integration feature.
-There is a continuous integration server (CIS) that monitors changes in source control.
-When changes are detected, CIS build and deploys code to a testing environment.
+There is a continuous integration (CI) server that monitors changes in source control.
+When changes are detected, the CI server builds and deploys code to a testing environment.

 In this scenario, manual merges may be necessary in the event of conflicts for both code and database changes.